Same-Sex Divorces: Multiple Registrations

 State registrations or marriages are usually more complicated—sometimes you can file out a termination form for partnerships, other times you may have to go through a full-fledged divorce process.

-As you can see the process of terminating a marriage or partnership can be complicated, but with the helpful experience of the Strazzullo Law Firm, you can ensure that you have taken steps for a successful new future.
+As you can see the process of terminating a marriage or partnership can be complicated, but with the helpful experience of the Strazzullo Law & Associates, PLLC, you can ensure that you have taken steps for a successful new future.